Enactment Date: September 1, 2004

 In conducting IR activities, ESPEC aims to deepen understanding of ESPEC among all of its stakeholders, including shareholders and investors, and build closer relationships of trust, thereby ensuring that its corporate value is fairly assessed.
 ESPEC also hopes to enhance the quality of management by effectively incorporating feedback and evaluations from the market into its corporate activities.

 ESPEC recognizes that it is an important responsibility of management to disclose corporate information properly and promptly, and has remained faithful to the basic stance to provide accurate corporate data consistently, in good faith, fairly and in a timely manner, irrespective of whether business performance is favorable or not.

 3. Department and Officer in Charge of IR

-ESPEC's IR activities are administered mainly by the Administration Headquarters and supervised by the director in charge of administration.
+ESPEC's IR activities are administered mainly by the Sustainability Management Department under the Sustainability Management Headquarters and supervised by the director in charge of investor relations and public relations.
 As a rule of thumb, the president, directors and chief officers in charge of each headquarters provide shareholders with explanations in the Company's IR activities.
 However, the department in charge of IR shall provide those explanations depending on the agenda, scale and other aspects of IR events.
-The Administration Headquarters, as the department in charge of IR, responds to inquiries regarding ESPEC's IR activities from shareholders.
+The Sustainability Management Department, as the department in charge of IR, responds to inquiries regarding ESPEC's IR activities from shareholders.

 This department in charge of IR plays a central role facilitating coordination with the relevant departments to help smooth the dialogue with shareholders.